 Castalian Springs in Sumner County, Tennessee — The American South (East South Central)

 Topics and series.
-This memorial is listed in this topic list: War, French and Indian.
-In addition, it is included in the Tennessee Historical Commission series list.
-A significant historical year for this entry is 1785.
+This memorial is listed in these topic lists: Settlements & Settlers • War, French and Indian.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+A significant historical date for this entry is April 1, 1862.

 Location.
-36° 23.783′ N, 86° 18.667′ W. Marker is in Castalian Springs, Tennessee, in Sumner County.
-Memorial is on Hartsville Pike east of Governor Hall Road, on the right when traveling east.
+36° 23.667′ N, 86° 18.867′ W. Marker is in Castalian Springs, Tennessee, in Sumner County.
+Memorial is on Old Highway 25 west of Governor Hall Road, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Castalian Springs TN 37031, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on May 14, 2020.
+This page was last revised on June 16, 2016.
 It was originally submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 1,366 times since then and 108 times this year.
-Photos: 1, 2. submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland.
-3. submitted on May 13, 2020, by Duane and Tracy Marsteller of Murfreesboro, Tennessee. • Al Wolf was the editor who published this page.
+This page has been viewed 738 times since then and 57 times this year.
+Photos: 1, 2. submitted on September 7, 2013, by Don Morfe of Baltimore, Maryland. • Al Wolf was the editor who published this page.